 DELIVERY MODE TASK NO. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WEIGHTING % WHAT IS THE DURATION / LENGTH?
 WHEN SHOULD I SUBMIT?
 WHERE SHOULD I SUBMIT IT?
-All 1 Activity Participation Individual 20% Minimum of one (1) short (50 words) discussion post per week.
-Throughout teaching period (refer to Format) Online Discussion Board All 2 Artefact - Creative, and Written Piece Individual 45% Scene breakdown document, storyboard and animatic (short video with still images) plus 800-word (+/- 10%) written reflection (word length includes in- text referencing and excludes your reference list and appendices) Week 10 Online Assignment Submission with plagiarism check and in class All 3 Essay Individual 35% 1500 words (+/- 10%) (word length includes in- text referencing and excludes your reference list and appendices) Exam Period Online Submission
+All 1 Quiz/zes Individual 20% 5 minutes per quiz.
+Throughout teaching period (refer to Format) Online Test (Quiz) All 2 Artefact - Creative, and Written Piece Individual 45% Scene breakdown, storyboard and animatic (or video) plus 800-word (+/- 10%) written reflection (word length includes in- text referencing and excludes your reference list and appendices) Week 10 Online Assignment Submission with plagiarism check and in class All 3 Essay Individual 35% 1500 words (+/- 10%) (word length includes in- text referencing and excludes your reference list and appendices) Exam Period Online Submission

-All - Assessment Task 1: Online discussion participation
+All - Assessment Task 1: Weekly Quizzes

-GOAL: To demonstrate and develop your knowledge and analysis of genre and narrative film codes and conventions, as well as screen terminology, language and aesthetics.
-PRODUCT: Activity Participation FORMAT: Minimum of one (1) short (50 words) discussion posts on Canvas discussion boards to be completed by Friday 11.59pm at the end of each week.
-Discussion posts should cover key concepts, codes and conventions in popular screen media.
+GOAL: The goal of this task is to demonstrate and develop your knowledge and analysis of genre at conventions, as well as screen terminology, language and aesthetics.
+This is an authentic as develops a critical literacy around screen production contexts that will be crucial to graduates industry. ssessment because it PRODUCT: Quiz/zes FORMAT: Online weekly quizzes to be completed at the end of each workshop.
+Quizzes will cover key concepts, codes and conventions in popular screen media.
 Weeks 1-10.
-This is an opportunity to show that you understand and can explain the readings.
-It is also an opportunity to reflect on the learning activities, and how they relate to the course materials.
-CRITERIA: No. Learning Outcome assessed 1 Demonstrated knowledge of narrative film codes and genre conventions 1 Demonstrated knowledge of narrative film codes and genre conventions Demonstrated knowledge of screen terminology, language and aesthetics 0 GENERIC 0
+CRITERIA: No. Learning Outcome assessed 1 Demonstrated knowledge of narrative film codes and genre conventions 1 Demonstrated knowledge of screen terminology, language and aesthetics